xgess/keybase_merkle_prover/README.md

 # Keybase-OpenTimestamps Merkle Root Prover

 ## What is this
-fun for me
+a fun (for me) combo of a few of my favorite things.
 * A dockerized, AWS-Fargate deployable, Python Keybase chat bot
-* Uses OpenTimestamps to create proofs so the Keybase servers cannot present different Merkle roots to different users (this would theoretically allow them to withhold information like Alice revoking a device).
+* Uses OpenTimestamps to create proofs so the Keybase servers cannot present different merkle roots to different users (this would theoretically allow them to withhold information like Alice revoking a device).
 Keybase already does this (i.e. without OpenTimestamps), but I'm doing it in a different way with different tradeoffs.
 * Publish these proofs right on Keybase using the bot's public channel (signed but not encrypted) so anyone can read them.

 ## To whom is this useful